 - South Dakota

-The following states grant reduced practice authority to FNPs:
+The following states and territories grant reduced practice authority to FNPs:

 - New Jersey